Clemapfel/jluna/docs/manual.md

 1234
 ```

-As before `operator[]` returns a named proxy and assigning a named proxy also assigns the corresponding variable.
-This means we can assign fields just like we assigned variables in module-scope:
+As before, `operator[]` returns a named proxy.
+Assigning a named proxy also assigns the corresponding variable.
+This means we can assign fields just like we assigned variables in module-scope before:

 ```cpp
 State::safe_script(R"(